boulund/phaster_scripts/README.md

 submitted file.
 The name of the database file can be modified with the `-d`/`--database` argument.

+**WARNING**: The "database" this script uses is a simple TSV file and the script cannot operate with several running instances against the same database file.
+Avoid running this script in parallel.

 ## Submit a job with a single complete genome sequence
 It is very simple to submit a single complete genome sequence to PHASTER using